 1. Understand unique viewpoints

-As well as quantitative metrics, capture anecdotal feedback from each pilot team member about how the catalog helped them achieve their project objectives.
+As well as quantitative metrics, capture qualitative feedback from each pilot team member about how the catalog helped them achieve their project objectives.
 Find out the pros and cons of the whole experience.
 For even deeper insights, build or borrow a template for this exercise.

 2. Refine your process before onboarding others